 Current text in 10.40.3

 Upon successful receipt of the HRP UWB Association Request command, the controller shall schedule a slot in the next block for the transmission of an HRP UWB Association Response command to the sender of the HRP UWB Association Request command, unless the controller has no available slots in the next block.
+If the controller has available slots in the next block, the scheduling IE (10.32.9.10) in the RCM indicates the slot in which the HRP UWB Association Response will be sent, as shown in Figure 178.